 Section 1.
 Nominations for office shall be made by the Council.
-The list shall be published in the Journal of the Society at least three months before the annual meeting.
+The list shall be published in the journal of the Society at least three months before the annual meeting.
 Any ten (10) fellows or members may forward to the secretary other nominations for any or all offices.
-All such nominations reaching the secretary not later than November 1 shall be printed, together with the names of the nominators, as special ballots.
+All such nominations reaching the secretary not later than three months prior to the annual meeting shall be printed, together with the names of the nominators, as special ballots.
 The regular and special ballots shall then be mailed to the general membership.
 The results shall be announced at the annual meeting, and the officers thus elected shall enter upon duty at the adjournment of the meeting.

 Section 2.
 The list of nominations for fellowship in the Society shall be sent to the fellows at the same time as the nominations for officers.
-Five opposing votes shall be considered as rendering a candidate ineligible for fellowship.
+If ten per cent of the fellows voting on a given candidate cast opposing votes, the candidate shall be considered ineligible for fellowship.